20. Untitled Goose Game

 8. Pokémon Legends: Arceus

 Pokémon has come so far since the days of Pallet Town.
-Legends: Arceus, a spin-off title that sent players back into the past, finally let players run around a 3D space and throw Pokéballs to capture their Pokémon.
+Legends: Arceus, a spin-off title that sends players back into the past, finally lets them run around a 3D space and throw Pokéballs to capture their Pokémon.
 Revolutionary tech!
-It only took them more than twenty-five years.
-If they listen to their fans, the next Legends game should be ever better.
+It only took more than twenty-five years.
+If the designers listen to their fans, the next Legends game should be ever better.

 7. Fire Emblem: Three Houses

 I’m not a big turn-based RPG fan, but Three Houses is different.
-Not only are the story and gameplay incredibly engaging, but there are also loads of paths to head down and charming characters to encounter.
+Not only are the story and the gameplay incredibly engaging, but there are also loads of paths to head down and charming characters to encounter.
 Endless opportunities to get sucked in, you might say.
-While most people’s perception of Fire Emblem is that of being half of the Smash Bros. roster, and therefore they may be a little sour to the series, one play-through will have them sucked in, too.
+Most people’s perception of Fire Emblem is that it has half the Smash Bros. roster, and therefore they may be a little sour to the series at first, but one play-through will suck them in, too.

 6. Mario Kart 8 Deluxe